South Atlantic Island Explorer

 A World-Class Small Ship Experience

 Seaventure features a 1-A Super ice class rating — the highest ice class awarded to passenger vessels.
 The ship offers all outside-facing staterooms (some with balconies) and beautifully appointed dining areas, as well as al fresco dining on the Lido deck when weather permits.

-Seaventure also offers a heated saltwater pool on the top deck, a sauna and fitness center, and a dedicated Citizen Science lab.
+Seaventure also offers a sauna and fitness center and a dedicated Citizen Science lab.

 Heated Salt-Water Pool

 All Voyages Include: